-Figure 55: Suntour rebound adjuster wheel (1) on the rear frame damper
+Figure 60: Suntour rebound adjuster wheel (1) on the rear frame damper

-- ► Turn the rebound adjuster wheel in the direction to increase rebounding. - Turn the compression adjuster wheel in the + direction to reduce compressive deflection movements.
+- ▶ Turn the rebound adjuster wheel in the- direction to increase rebounding. - Turn the rebound adjuster wheel towards the + symbol to reduce compressive deflection movement.

 6.3.7.3 Setting the compression